Ancho-Rubbed Pork Tenderloin topped with chimichurri

 Place on a baking sheet fitted with an oven-proof wire rack.
 Roast for 20 to 30 minutes (depending on the size), until an instant-read thermometer reaches 145 degrees in the thickest part of the meat.
 Transfer to a cutting board and let rest 5 minutes.

-To serve: Cut the tenderloin into 3/4-inch slices and nestle into the vegetables or arrange on a platter.
+To serve: Cut the tenderloin into 3/4-inch slices and arrange on a platter.
 Spoon some of the chimichurri over the meat.
 Place the remainder of the sauce in a serving bowl for your guests to help themselves.

 Note: This recipe makes about 1 cup of chimichurri sauce.